TheOdinProject/curriculum/javascript/react-js/react-testing-part-two.md

 Let's move towards our first assertion.
 Don't worry too much about the `ProjectSubmissionContext.Provider`.
 In the context of this test, it's purpose is to act as a route to pass in the `allSubmissionsPath` prop.
 We've already identified the three points of interest that we want to test.
 We divide them into three test suites for readability purposes using `describe`.

-In the first suite, we make some assertions if the user has a submssion and then some assertions if the user does not.
+In the first suite, we make some assertions if the user has a submission and then some assertions if the user does not.
 The other suites follow a similar pattern.

 #### Exploring Further